Entanglement and distillation from symmetric positive maps: Preliminaries

 \subsection{Entanglement witnesses from immanant inequalities}

 Recently, a bridge has been found between immanant inequalities and the detection of entanglement~\cite{MaassenSlides,Huber2021MatrixFO,TP_Rico24}.
-The key idea is that given a positive semidefinite matrix $G\geq 0$ with entries $G_{ij}=\bra{v_i}v_j\rangle$, Eq.~\eqref{eq:immanant} can be written as
+The key idea is that given a $k\times k$ positive semidefinite matrix $G\geq 0$ with entries $G_{ij}=\bra{v_i}v_j\rangle$, where $\{\ket{v_i}\}_{i=1}^k$ is a set of any vectors, Eq.~\eqref{eq:immanant} can be written as

 Here

 is the Young projector onto the irreducible subspace of ${(\C^d)}^{\otimes k}$ invariant under the irreducible representation $\lambda$ of the symmetric group and the unitary group, where $\eta_d(\pi)$ permutes $k$ tensor factors as